nekkoai/nekko-buildstream/README.md

 * `~/.git-credentials` - containing your https credentials for github.com, with access to private repositories in both github.com/nekkoai and github.com/aifoundry-org
 * `~/.gitconfig` - containing gitconfig settings
-* `GITHUB_TOKEN` environment variable - containing a personal access token with access to api.github.com for private repositories in both github.com/nekkoai and github.com/aifoundry-org

 Note that building in Docker using buildstream requires special privileges.
 To enable these privileges, the build is performed in a dedicated docker builder called `nutcracker-builder`.